 [Photo caption: Bishop Brendan Leahy of Limerick and Bishop Alan McGuckian SJ of Raphoe]

-Bishops reflected that, “The Synodal Process is about conversion, and we pray that all participants will be open in mind and heart to what the Holy Spirit wants of each individually, and collectively.
-In light of Pope Francis’ comment that ‘without prayer there will be no Synod’, we encourage people of faith to unceasingly pray to God over the coming weeks at daily and weekend Masses, at home, and in religious communities, to intercede for Pope Francis and for all members of the Synodal Assembly.”
+As they left Ireland, Bishops Leahy and McGuckian reiterated that the Synodal Process is about conversion and, in light of Pope Francis’ comment that ‘without prayer there will be no Synod’, invited people of faith to pray to God over the coming weeks at daily and weekend Masses, at home, and in religious communities, to intercede for Pope Francis and for all members of the Synodal Assembly.

 - In October 2021 Pope Francis convened the whole Church in Synod.
 Since that time there have been gatherings of the faithful at parish, national and continental levels.
 Following next month’s universal gathering in Rome for the Synod on Synodality, a second universal gathering of this Synod will also take place during October 2024.
 The aim of the Synodal Process is to provide an opportunity for the entire People of God to discern together how to move forward towards being a more synodal Church in the long-term.